-If you want to understand the basics of Chinese food policy, in particular in relation with foreign products, study this post.
+If you want to understand the basics of how the Chinese government creates a level playing field in business, in particular in relation with foreign products, study this post.

-Developments in this business have been literally dramatic, and it is directly related to the most precious item of the majority of adult Chinese: their only child.
+Developments in this business have been literally dramatic, and it is directly related to the most precious item of the majority of adult Chinese: their, until recently, only child.

 A synopsis of what had happened from 2008 up to the present day.

 In the year of the first Chinese Olympics it was discovered that several brands of domestic infant formulae contained melamine, a compound that make the protein content of milk appear higher in the standard tests as conducted by dairy companies.
 It caused about 300,000 babies to get seriously ill, with a small number of deaths.

 As a result, the market share of the domestic brands dropped even lower that it already was at that time.
 However, a number of smaller brands deftly used this situation to gain market share, as is clarified in the following video

 Foreign brands believed that a Golden Age had come, in which they could virtually set the market price of formulae in China.
 European and American brands increased their prices almost every couple of months, without naming a valid reason.